adonisjs/legacy.adonisjs.com/docs/docs/guides/01-basics/02-http/06-form-submissions.md

 - `request.only([field1, field2])` returns an object of cherry picked fields.
 - `request.except([field1, field2])` is the opposite of `request.only`.

-For demonstration, `console.log` the post title and the body using the `request.only` method.
+For demonstration, lets `console.log` the post title and the body using the `request.only` method.

 ```ts{9-10}
 import { HttpContextContract } from '@ioc:Adonis/Core/HttpContext'